Jonathan Homsey

 Arts Maker & Manager

-Jonathan Homsey is a choreographer and curator working from the positionality of as a Queer Person of Colour based on Wurundjeri country.
+Jonathan Homsey is a choreographer and curator working from the position of a Queer Person of Colour based in Wurundjeri country.
 Originally an award-winning dancer for crews during the naughties in Southern California, he is humbled to be a community leader in so-called Australia for the past decade galvanising people together to dance.
 From Footscray Community Arts Centre to Melbourne Museum, he specialises in platforming Street and Queer dance forms to cultivate empowerment for sexually and ethnically diverse young people.
-His choreographic practise has evolved from a theatrical context with works such as the award-winning Together As One (Arts House, Melbourne Fringe 2013) to an interdisciplinary practice in galleries and public spaces from Footscray Community Arts Centre (Melbourne) to 107 Projects (Sydney) and Design Festa Gallery (Tokyo).
+His choreographic practice has evolved from a theatrical context with works such as the award-winning Together As One (Arts House, Melbourne Fringe 2013) to an interdisciplinary practice in galleries and public spaces from Footscray Community Arts (Melbourne) to 107 Projects (Sydney) and Design Festa Gallery (Tokyo).

 From Circus Oz to national tours for Australian pop star George Maple, Jonathan’s choreographic practice goes beyond genre lines.
 As a producer, he is passionate about social engagement working on events such as Nocturnal for Melbourne Museum, Mapping Melbourne, Melbourne Music Week 2016, 2017 Australian Dance Awards, Australian Youth Dance Festival and Dance Massive.
 In addition, Jonathan is passionate about community outreach through dance collectives.
-He has had the pleasure to dance with Beatphonik and be a co-founder of the groups Sole Symphony Movement, and Menagerie Dance Co-operative.
+He has had the pleasure of dancing with Beatphonik and being a co-founder of the groups Sole Symphony Movement and Menagerie Dance Co-operative.

-During this decade he is fascinated with creating work that explores autonomy and absurdity while providing opportunities for equity and inclusion.
-This can be seen in his critically acclaimed works Caca-Capitalismo and I Am Maggie which were digitally seen internationally across Aotearoa, Australia, Romania and the United States of America.
+During this decade, he has been fascinated with creating work that explores autonomy and absurdity while providing opportunities for equity and inclusion.
+This can be seen in his critically acclaimed works Caca-Capitalismo and I Am Maggie, which were digitally seen internationally across Aotearoa, Australia, Romania, and the United States of America.
 He hopes he can establish pathways for emerging Queer People of Colour (QPOC) to perform, collaborate and be showcased within his practice.
+In 2023, he received two four-star reviews in The Age: one for his work in choreographing Antipodes Theatre’s take of Guys and Dolls and another for his thought provoking Shower Thots, in the pool of the Melbourne City Baths.